How to build brand loyalty with relationship marketing, with examples of brands that do it right

 Relationship marketing is the art of establishing and fostering long-term connections with your customers.
 A relationship marketing philosophy can contribute to customer acquisition, retention and business development initiatives for your business.

 Activities include email marketing, referral marketing and influencer engagement.
-For many brands, the ultimate goal is to build a tribe of loyal customers who love what they do.
+For many brands, the ultimate goal is to build a tribe of loyal and repeat customers who love what they do.

 But how do you actually build a company that wins over the hearts and minds of your customers?
 Let’s explore five proven relationship marketing techniques that you can implement today.